Daedalus11069/foundry-sheexcelrefresh-module/README.md

 1. Copy this link: https://raw.githubusercontent.com/muhahahahe/foundry-sheexcel-module/main/src/module.json
 2. Open Foundry VTT Setup and navigate to the "Add-On Modules" section.
 3. Click on "Install Module", paste the link in the bottom field and hit the "Install" button.
+4. Activate the Sheexcel Module in the Game World.

 ## Usage